-- 1. Provide additional CEQA exemptions for hazard reduction efforts in flood and wildfire prone areas that involve proven low/negative impact practices, and on-going environmental monitoring. - 2.
-Support additional resources to plan and implement forest and wildland interface area management, emergency access and emergency readiness in and adjacent to wildfire hazard areas to help reduce and react quickly to wildfire events. - 3.
+- Provide additional CEQA exemptions for hazard reduction efforts in flood and wildfire prone areas that involve proven low/negative impact practices, and on-going environmental monitoring. - Support additional resources to plan and implement forest and wildland interface area management, emergency access and emergency readiness in and adjacent to wildfire hazard areas to help reduce and react quickly to wildfire events. - 3.
 Support local evaluation of wildfire risk arising from climate change and ongoing assessments of vegetation levels. - 4.
 Adopt measures to reduce wildfire risk and enhance wildland interface area sustainability, including wildland interface area fuel reduction and careful introduction of new development where appropriate, and prepare for potential mudslides following wildfires. - 5.
-Encourage regional housing need allocations that encourage infill development and steer growth away from important natural resource and fire prone areas. - 6.
+Encourage regional housing need allocations that encourage infill development and steer growth away from important natural resource and fire prone areas towards urbanized areas with capacity for intensified growth. - 6.
 Support increased flood protection in urban areas not already covered by SB 5 200-year flood requirements, beyond the current 100-year standard, using prioritized hazard analysis developed with state leadership and funding. - 7.
 Ensure that the 100+-year flood risks are fully understood and properly mitigated through the CEQA process, with affirmative findings by the local government at the time new development and infrastructure is approved.

-INFRASTRUCTURE, SERVICES AND FEES
+INFRASTRUCUTRE, SERVICES, AND FEES

-- Maintain and modernize the quality of infrastructure through ongoing planning and investment - Support cohesively planned and managed community infrastructure and services - Promote a balanced, integrated multi-modal circulation system that is efficient and safe - Support alternatives to impact fees to pay for infrastructure, community benefits and services to buy down the cost of housing and transparency of fees
+- Maintain and modernize the quality of infrastructure through ongoing planning and investment - Support cohesively planned and managed community infrastructure and services - §Promote a balanced, integrated multi-modal circulation system that is efficient and safe - §Support state-funded alternatives to impact fees to pay for infrastructure, community benefits and services to buyreduce housing costs down the cost of housing and transparency of fees- $ACTIONS{\underline{\iota}}$